The Old Burrow

 Symbols of The Old Burrow

 In the world of The Old Burrow, certain symbols appear again and again - ribbons, ruffs, crowns and bells.
 These quiet details are more than decoration; they are gentle markers of love, memory, and belonging.
 A ribbon tied around a paw might mark a promise, a friendship, or simply the acknowledgment of kindred souls.
 A ruff lends a creature a sense of quiet dignity, as though they've stepped from the realm of myth to the edge of our world and allowed us to see them.
 Crowns are not for rule but for reverence - a sign that even the smallest beings may be noble.
 And bells?
 Bells are for listening, for making thresholds, for moments when the invisible becomes near.
-These symbols and sigils grow naturally from the world of Eldhame, often arriving before their meaning is known.
+These symbols and sigils grow naturally from the world of The Old Burrow, often arriving before their meaning is known.
 They are the souls embroidery, stitched into each painting with quiet intent.
 An intent that the imaginal knows and, we remember.

 Whisperwork